-“You know you’re taught to pray in church you bow your head and close your eyes and pray.
-And if I tried to pray, I never got anything from it at all.
-I think it just – like a buzzing in my head it didn’t go anywhere.
-In fact made me yawn.
-Which didn’t seem like a good sign for me in my connection with spirituality.
-And I did try for a number of years.
-But then about the age of fifteen I had seen enough hypocrisy in Christian denomination whIch of course doesn’t by any means rule out hypocrisy in other images.
-But in my Christian upbringing I found enough hypocrisy and well really hatred of alt-groups, and clannishness and I mean you know, if everywhere you looked you saw religion owning – religious groups owning the world.
+“You know you’re taught to pray in church—you bow your head, close your eyes, and pray.
+When I tried to pray, I never got anything from it at all.
+Like a buzzing in my head, it didn’t go anywhere.
+In fact, it made me yawn, which didn’t seem like a good sign for me in my connection with spirituality.
+I did try for a number of years.
+But then, at about age 15, I had seen enough hypocrisy in my Christian denomination which of course doesn’t by any means rule out hypocrisy in other forms.
+Hatred for alternative groups and clannishness was at the root of the hypocrisy.
+Everywhere I looked I saw how religious groups owned the world.
 And I renounced my religion at that point.
-And I have not gone back into any formal religious mode ever since then.
+I have not gone back into any formal religious mode since.

-If I asked for anything religiously it would have been to make me invisible.
-Just make me ‘normal’.
+If I asked for anything from religion, it would have been to make me invisible.
+Just make me ‘normal.’
 I always felt like an outlier.
 Like I never really felt like I belonged.
-I managed to get by by sheer force of will.
+I managed to get by through sheer force of will.

 The spiritual part of my life has been secular.
 I have a very, very, very strong belief in aesthetics.
-Beauty in whatever form it may be, whether it’s in the spoken word or whether it’s in the human body, whether it’s in the sense of balance.
-Visual balance in the form of literature, music, art.
+Beauty in whatever form it may be, whether it’s in the spoken word, in the human body, or whether it’s in the sense of balance.
+Visual balance in literature, music, art.
 Any of these things are where I worship.
-And I can say that without any apology that, as I mentioned to you before, as we’re are all worshipping all the time something in terms of having a dependency upon it which is a form of worship.
+And I can say that without any apology.
+We are all worshipping something all the time in terms of having a dependency upon it, which is a form of worship.
 I worship at the shrine of beauty.

-I dont think I’ve ever really been able to believe it, because I think I’ve always had to give myself the strength.
+I don’t think I’ve ever really been able to believe in God because I think I’ve always had to give myself the strength.
 I don’t think I’ve gotten the strength from others.
-The God could be the other, people could be the other.
+God could be the other, or people could be the other.
 My life has primarily been depending on myself.
-I know that sounds awfully egotistical.
-But I think I came to that point of view by hard experiences.
+I know that sounds awfully egotistical, but I think I came to that point of view by hard experiences.
 I couldn’t really depend upon anyone else when I was growing up.
-I mean depending again.
 Depending on people?
 Oh that’s a hard one.
-I couldn’t really depend upon my mother.
-Although my mother gave me things to depend upon.
-I mean in retrospect, but I had to figure my way through on my own.”
+I couldn’t really depend upon my mother, although she gave me things to depend upon.
+I had to figure my way through on my own.”

 Ed Lahniers had the auspicious responsibility of being my therapist for 16 years and he appears to have survived.
 He fundamentally changed the way I think and through his careful work I learned to love myself and be more focused on others.

-Ed grew up feeling like an outsider because he is gay and he grew up in a small city in the midwest, Decatur, Illinois.
-But more than that, his father died when he was one and his mother was not emotionally healthy enough to really be available to him.
+Ed grew up in Decatur, Illinois, feeling like an outsider because he is gay.
+His father died when he was a year old, and his mother was not emotionally healthy enough to really be available to him.
 He experienced several different forms of Christianity as hypocritical because of the hate he saw exhibited to “out groups.”
-Instead, Ed developed an almost religious belief in himself and the need to take full responsibility for one’s life.
+Instead, Ed developed an almost religious belief in himself and the need to take full responsibility for his life.

-At an earlier date I would have been unable to see the spiritual truth in Ed’s life stance about the self.
-So how does this idea of believing in the determination of the self and taking ultimate responsibility for all aspects of your life fit with the spiritual journey of not worrying and focusing too much on the self?
-What I’ve learned is that it depends greatly on how important I perceive myself to be and how worried I am about myself.
+At an earlier date in my life, I would have been unable to see the spiritual truth in Ed’s personal philosophy about the self.
+I’ve asked myself, “How does this idea of believing in the determination of the self and taking ultimate responsibility for all aspects of your life fit with the spiritual journey of not worrying and focusing too much on the self?”
+What I’ve learned is that it depends on how important I perceive myself to be and how worried I am about myself.
 I’ve heard it said that all spiritual development can be phrased as moving from perceiving the self as “Someone” to “No One” to “Everyone.”
-This is what I have learned from Ed Lahniers–that as I take responsibility for myself, I let go of having to focus and worry about myself.
+This is what I have learned from Ed Lahniers—that as I take responsibility for myself, I let go of having to focus and worry about myself.
 And this has been the greatest blessing of my life because it allows me to focus on what I can contribute to life and to others.

-I am also very taken with Ed’s statement that he worships at the altar of beauty, of visual balance and beauty in all the arts but especially the spoken & written word, music, and the human body itself.
+I am also very taken with Ed’s statement that he worships at the altar of beauty, of visual balance, and beauty in all the arts; especially the spoken and written word, music, and the human body itself.
 What is the spiritual lesson I take away from this idea?
 I found this wonderful quote by Christine Valters Paintner in the October 2009 issue of Patheos: